This post may contain affiliate links (disclosure here).

 Ready to apply primer paint

+Christina likes using Zinsser Bulls Eye Clear Shellac as a primer and she used it for several paint projects including this Vintage Buffet Makeover: painted white.
 While Bulls Eye Clear Shellac was intended to be used a primer, it is popular among furniture flippers.
 When you chose a bright color for your piece of furniture and plan to distress it, Bulls Eye Clear Shellac may be a good option.
 With this product, there is no risk to see the primer through your paint when you distress your piece of furniture with sandpaper.
-If you are looking for a clear stain blocker, you can try this product called BOSS from Dixie Belle Paint Company.
-It goes white and dries clear.
-And this product also help to get the smell out of old furniture.
-What more can you ask for?
+I personally prefer applying a proper primer paint.

 A lot of primers are oil-based.
 Oil-based primers are the most effective at preventing bleed-through.
-Oil-based primers usually have a strong odor and it is recommended to apply the primer in a well-ventilated space (wearing a mask and gloves is also highly recommended).
+These primers usually have a strong odor and it is recommended to apply them in a well-ventilated space (wearing a mask and gloves is also highly recommended).
 Not to mention you will need to clean your brushes with mineral spirits or turpentine.
+If you are dealing with an oil-based stain, I would recommend applying oil-based primer.
+You may use water-based primer when dealing with water-based stains.
+If you have any doubt, I suggest you go for an oil-based primer.
 Although I find oil-based primers harder to work with than water-based primers, they offer the best results.
 So it is worth the additional efforts.

 3 – Test for chalk paint bleed through

+If you still don’t want to prime and you are considering using chalk paint, you may run a test for chalk bleed through.
+Apply some chalk paint on several areas of your furniture and wait for the paint to dry.
 If you see red or brown spots coming through the fresh paint, just stop painting.
 At this point, you’ll probably want to apply more and more layers of paint to cover those annoying stains.
 But trust me, it’s not going to fix it!
 Stain or wood tannin will keep coming up.
 I find it very annoying as well.
 In this case, just prime.
 You will save plenty of time and money (yep, chalk paint is expensive).

 The best way to fix bleed-through is to seal.
 Apply a stain-blocking primer all over your piece of furniture and consider you are done with prepping your piece.
+I would recommend letting the primer dry overnight.
+Take a beer or a fresh coke and enjoy!
+The next day, you will be able to start painting.

 Paint and Seal